manofgod747/Philosophy/README.md

 The brain is a machine

-It cannot be said, experience is a machine
+It cannot be said, experience is in a machine

 Therefore, mind is not a machine